bangze-93/rabbitmq-cluster/README.md

 # Install RabbitMQ Cluster (Docker) using Ansible on Ubuntu 20
+This installation use haproxy + keepalived as proxy, loadbalancer and failover
 ### Topology
 ![Screenshot from 2024-08-05 21-38-30](https://github.com/user-attachments/assets/3be31347-582b-4fe0-a6c2-d9921c4b7117)
 ### Adjust with your env